latte-soft/wax/README.md

 If you already have a "`lune`" or "`.lune`" directory or similar in your project, feel free to use that - for the sake of this example guide, I'm going to use "`lune`" as the directory for Lune scripts.

 1. If you haven't already, create a directory named "`lune`" in the root of your project
-2. Inside of this newly created directory, create a file named "wax.luau", and paste in the following:
+2. Inside of this newly created directory, create a file named "wax.luau", and paste in the following (or download `wax.luau` from the latest release on the [Releases page](https://github.com/latte-soft/wax/releases))

 ```lua
 --[[